-If you’re one of the brave souls who has decided to go it alone and find your partner’s ring yourself, a little down the line the jeweller will ask you a question that more often than not, you won’t know the answer to – what is their ring size?
+Congrate if you’re one of the brave souls who has decided to go it alone and find your partner’s ring yourself.
+A little down the line a jeweller will ask you a question that you may not know the answer to.
+The question being: ‘what is their ring size’?

-Usually, you have 2 options here – leave the ring in a general size and re-size post-proposal or you can find out the ring size yourself.
-Choosing to keep it in a general size may lead to some disappointment if the ring doesn’t fit after the proposal.
+Usually, you have 2 options here.
+You can leave the engagement ring in a general size and re-size post-proposal.
+Or you can find out the ring size yourself.
+Choosing to keep it in a general size may lead to some disappointment if the ring doesn’t fit.

-There are many different methods to approach working out the ring size of your partner, and it should be noted that these are not 100% accurate methods but they do give an excellent indication.
+There are many different methods to approach working out the ring size of your partner.
+It should be noted that these are not 100% accurate methods but they do give an excellent indication.

 1. Take One Of Their Rings

 If your partner is already a ring wearer, the obvious and easiest solution is to make a ring in that size.
 However, this is rarely that simple.
-It is often the case that the rings are not worn on the ring finger so, although a ring from another finger can be an indicator of overall hand-size, it will not be conclusive in determining the ring size.
+It is often the case that the rings are not worn on the ring finger.
+Although a ring from another finger can be an indicator of overall hand-size, it will not be conclusive in determining the ring size.
 If you are one of the lucky ones with a ring from a ring finger, just bring that ring into us and we can measure it up!
-If bringing the ring into us isn’t feasible as perhaps she wears it daily, you should try making an impression of the ring into something malleable such as clay or a bar of soap.
+This may not be an option if she wears it daily.
+You should try making an impression of the ring into a bar of soap.
 As a last resort, you could draw the outline and we will do our best!

 2. Measure Her Finger

 So this one could go very wrong but it can be very effective.
 If your partner is a deep sleeper, a great option is to tie a string around the finger for a relatively accurate measurement.
 But make sure they are very much asleep first as if they wake up mid-way, some questions would most definitely be asked!